DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 <br><img src="./images/flow_new_apply_each.png" /><br>

-Let's try to understand `Apply tp each` better.
+Let's try to understand `Apply to each` better.
 It is working as major input on the output from the previous step displayed as ` value x`.
 To understand it you have to be aware of the JSON structure that is returned by `List rows`.
 Below you find a sample:
 ```
 {
 	"@odata.context": "https://orgc9bd3046.crm6.dynamics.com/api/data/v9.1/$metadata#cr953_workflowmaxes(cr953_jobid,cr953_...)",